simontoens/STObjCToolbelt/README.md

 Preconditions - Useful assertions for checking method arguments.

-VarintCoder - Serializes ints as variable length of base 128 bytes.
+VarintCoder - Serializes ints to one or more base 128 bytes.

 XMLWriter - Easily build simple xml documents.